Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Numerical examples

 \textbf{Model training.} For training, we use the dataset corresponding to the highest stretch level, $F_{11}=3.0$, while the remaining stretch levels are reserved for validation to assess generalization for unseen data.
 We approximate the initial grid range as previously and extend them by 20\% on both sides.

 \textbf{Symbolification and results.} At the end, we utilize the same library of convex, monotoonic functions as in the previous section to symbolify the activations of the trained model.
-The symbolified discovered KAN models of the corresponding elastic and inelastic potentials are shown in \autoref{fig:KANs_VHB4910}a with their corresponding symbolic functions in \autoref{fig:results_VHB4910}b.
+The symbolified discovered KAN models of the corresponding free energy and dissipation potential are shown in \autoref{fig:KANs_VHB4910}a with their corresponding symbolic functions in \autoref{fig:results_VHB4910}b.
 The predicted results of the symbolified iCKAN model are shown in \autoref{fig:results_VHB4910}a.

+A quantitative comparison of the model performance before and after the symbolification process is provided in \autoref{tab:results_VHB}.
+Although the symbolification step introduces a modest increase in prediction error, the resulting symbolic expressions retain the overall predictive capability of the original iCKAN models while offering improved interpretability and insights into the underlying constitutive behavior.

+Although the application of the $\mathcal{H}$-operator can reduce the immediate interpretability of the discovered dissipation potential, further symbolic post-processing may be performed when the variable dependencies are sufficiently separated.
+This enables the derivation of more compact and physically interpretable expressions while retaining the thermodynamic constraints imposed by the $\mathcal{H}$-operator.